Local Improvement Process

 The upgrade of municipal infrastructure is a process that keeps the City's Engineering Services Department busy year-round.
 Upgrades typically occur through the City's Local Improvement (LI) Process and can be achieved on an individual street or neighbourhood-wide basis.
 The LI Process allows the City to bring subsurface mains and services (water, sanitary, and storm) up to current standards in performance and efficiency.
 Upgrades to surface works (roads, sidewalks, and curbs) allow the City to meet safety and universal accessibility standards.

-- Alexander Street
+- Ogilvie Street